 What if there was a better way?
 What if you could find millions of business professionals’ email addresses and phone numbers in seconds?
 That’s what RocketReach does.
 We make it easy to find potential customers by providing reliable contact information for millions of business professionals.

 With our service, you can connect with more potential customers in less time.
 Ready to try RocketReach?

 4. How Not to Suck at Converting Leads into Revenue Using a Multi-Touch Communication Plan

 Converting leads into deals and revenue streams for your organization is critical to any organization.
-By converting leads into paying customers, you increase your company’s bottom line and build a foundation for future growth.
+By converting leads from cold outreach emails, you increase your company’s bottom line and build a foundation for future growth.

 You’ve got a great product, but you need to get it in front of the right people.
 How are you going to do that?

 If you want your prospecting campaign to be successful, it’s not just about lead generation.
 That’s where a lot of the work happens, but that’s not all it takes.
 To succeed in today’s landscape, you need to make sure that all of your channels—online and offline—are working together to deliver your message in a way that will engage your prospects and customers.

 A multi-touch communication plan integrates all touchpoints of your business and ensures that you’re meeting the customer’s needs at every point along their journey.
 Take note of these key email facts when drafting a multi-touch communication plan to get your sales emails more eyeballs and more leads:

 People spend an average of 3 hours a day on their mobile device

 86% of the emails viewed are done on mobile.